11 Fresh Ways To Wear White Nails For Summer

 Beach Shimmer

-Beach nails are a huge trend for summer, and while lots of manicurists use an abundance of colors, textures, and embellishments, this pearly shell manicure by @prettydaintybykristine proves it works just as well in monochrome.
+Beach nails are a huge trend for summer and while lots of manicurists use an abundance of colours, textures and embellishments, this pearly shell manicure by @prettydaintybykristine proves it works just as well in monochrome.

 Bright White

-Proving it’s a classic summer nail look for a reason, manicurist Julia Diogo uses a classic, bright white to create this bold colorblock manicure.
-Try OPI Nail Lacquer in Alpine Snow, $11.99, to recreate it at home.
+Proving it’s a classic summer nail look for a reason, manicurist Julia Diogo uses a classic, bright white to create this bold colourblock manicure.
+Try OPI Nail Lacquer in Alpine Snow, £15.60, to recreate it at home.

 AdvertisementADVERTISEMENT